MarlonCarrion/Kafka_CDC/README.md

-# Change Data Capture with Debezium and PostgreSQL
+# Change Data Capture with Debezium, PostgreSQL and MariaDB

 This project sets up a **Debezium connector** to capture changes in a **PostgreSQL** database and stream them to **Kafka**.